TRIAD OF TRIADS

 Triad of Triads is a sound sculpture prototype that converts three dimensional form into sound.
 It existing simultaneously as instrument and a sculpture, and can be played by touching or hovering one's hand over a sensor.

-Triad of Triads steals its form from a musical triad shape (three note shapes resounding at once) which emerges at 2min 5 sec in the animation "Quinta".
-The object started as a 3D computer model whose constituents were made up of several thousand vertices (points in space with x, y, z coordinates).
-I selected 32 of these points along the body of the 3d object, then built the object in real space and plotted 32 sensors to mirror the location of the 32 vertices.
-Afterwards, I wrote a program to converted the spatial point values (x,y,z) into their direct musical analogue (c#2, d3, g#4 for example).
-At this point, each sensor was set to trigger the precise sound (a musical triad, or chord) of the space it occupied in relation to itself.
-With each sensor triggering the sound of their space, this piece became a synesthetic experience synthesizing sound, space, and touch.
+The piece steals its shape from a musical triad shape (a three-note chord) which emerges at 2min 5 sec in the animation Quinta.
+The object began its life as a 3D computer model whose constituents were made up of several thousand vertices (points in space, each with x, y, z coordinates).
+I selected 32 of these vertices along the body of the virtual object, then built the object in the real-world.
+I installed 32 sensors to match the location of the 32 vertices, whereafeter, I wrote a program to converted the x,y,z coordinates of the vertices into their musical analogues.
+At this point, I set each sensor to trigger the precise three-note/three-vertex chord sound to represent the space it occupied in relation to itself based on the object's bounding box.
+With each sensor triggering the sound of their space, this piece became a first step towards a synesthetic experience for translating sound to space through touch.